DrawZeroPoint/RoTools/README.md

 2. In RViz, right-click the interactive marker (IM) in scene, choose `continous control`, then you can control the robot by dragging the IM.

-## Xsens Motion Capture Applications
+## :running: Use with Xsens Motion Capture

 ### Launch process